home-assistant/developers.home-assistant/docs/core/entity.md

 ## Entity naming

+Avoid setting an entity's name to a hard coded English string, instead, the name should be [translated](/docs/internationalization/core#name-of-entities).
+Examples of when the name should not be translated are proper nouns, model names, and name provided by a 3rd-party library.

 ### `has_entity_name` True (Mandatory for new integrations)

 The entity's name property only identifies the data point represented by the entity, and should not include the name of the device or the type of the entity.
 So for a sensor that represents the power usage of its device, this would be “Power usage”.